liatrio/adop-docker-compose/README.md

 ldop compose gen-certs ${DOCKER_CLIENT_CERT_PATH}
 ```

-:information_source: For Windows, run this command from a terminal (Git Bash) as administrator.
+*For Windows, run these commands from a terminal (Git Bash) as administrator.

 ###### Defining Default Elastic Search Index Pattern